-Tags Binh Chanh - VnExpress International
+Tags binh chanh - VnExpress International

 Oldest

-Experience waterway life just 30 minutes from downtown Saigon at this riverside resort in Binh Chanh District.

-Prosecutors in line of fire for criminal charge against ‘pho’ shop owner

-A criminal charge against the owner of a ‘pho’ noodle restaurant on the outskirts of Ho Chi Minh City for being ...
+A criminal charge against the owner of a ‘Pho’ noodle restaurant on the outskirts of Ho Chi Minh City for five days late in business registration has ...

-Restaurant owner files for compensation in latest twist to bizzare criminal case

-Nguyen Van Tan could have never imagined that opening a restaurant directly opposite a police station that also happened to serve food would lead him to face criminal charges, and ...

 Get Newsletter